 I have an (IoT) dream – Tesla in front of Burger King

 I took this photo on my business trip on Monday to an electric vehicle charge station.
-On the way back to my home I got tried and decided to stop, take a nap and to get some coffee.
+On the way back to my home I got tired and decided to stop, take a nap and to get some coffee.
 I left the highway and stopped in front of a Burger King.
 Next to my car were four Tesla charge stations.
-When I woke up up one of the stations was in use by this nice red Tesla.
+When I woke up one of the stations was in use by this nice red Tesla.

 However, at my meeting for the EV charge station several problems came up.

 The designers took care to produce a beautiful enclosure.
 It was a big metal enclosure like the one in the photograph above.
 Unfortunately, designers often have no clue about embedded antennas, antenna radiation and RF electronics.
 If they had, then they would be antenna designers.
 There was no opportunity for me to place an antenna on the planar shape of the roof of the charge station.
 If I had, an off the shelf antenna in a sample case could do the job.
 For best electrical option therefore I had a no go.
 However, we found a good compromise by integrating the cellular antenna inside the enclosure close to the RFID reader.
 The next step will be a feasibility study and I am pretty sure that the proposed cellular antenna will pass.
 We will test the antenna on a nearly empty PCB for Return Loss as usual.
 I expect a directional operation because the RFID reader is not on top of the roof, but on the side of the EV charge station.
 I assume we will have no trouble because such charge stations are always in regions where a lot of people stay.
 Yesterday’s Tesla charge station is a good example.
 It was next to Burger King and a common gas station, and where there are people there are base stations.